legacysurvey/legacysurvey/pages/dr8/catalogs.rst

 ``brick_primary``                     boolean                            True if the object is within the brick boundary ``brightblob``                        int16                              bitwise mask indicating that an object is near a bright foreground source, as cataloged on the `DR8 bitmasks page`_
 ``maskbits``                          int16                              bitwise mask indicating that an object touches a pixel in the ``coadd/*/*/*maskbits*`` maps, as cataloged on the `DR8 bitmasks page`_
-``type``                              char[4]                            Morphological model: "PSF"=stellar, "REX"="round exponential galaxy", "DEV"=deVauc, "EXP"=exponential, "COMP"=composite, "DUP"=Gaia source.
+``type``                              char[4]                            Morphological model: "PSF"=stellar, "REX"="round exponential galaxy", "DEV"=deVauc, "EXP"=exponential, "COMP"=composite, "DUP"=Gaia source fit by different model.
 Note that in some FITS readers, a trailing space may be appended for "PSF ", "DEV " and "EXP " since the column data type is a 4-character string
 ``ra``                                float64      deg                   Right ascension at epoch J2000 ``dec``                               float64      deg                   Declination at epoch J2000 ``ra_ivar``                           float32      1/deg\ |sup2|         Inverse variance of RA (no cosine term!), excluding astrometric calibration errors